-Cloud ERP vs. on-premises ERP: 10 key differences
+Cloud ERP vs. on-premises ERP: Key differences

 Understanding the differences between on-premises ERP and cloud ERP, especially multi-tenant SaaS, is critical in buying decisions.
-Here's how they compare in 10 important areas.
+Here's how they compare in 12 important areas.

-That said, there remain compelling reasons companies opt to keep their ERP in-house.
-The two most obvious: a desire to take full advantage of a sizable investment that's already been made in the existing system and a reluctance to cause stress to an employee population that is resistant to change.
-Eventually, however, every organization will face a decision to replace its ERP system, and each day, it becomes more likely that the cloud wins out.
+There are compelling reasons companies opt to keep their ERP in-house.
+The two most obvious are a desire to take full advantage of the sizable investment they've already made and a reluctance to cause stress to employees who are resistant to change.

 Cloud ERP vs. on-premises ERP

-While there are many flavors of cloud -- including hosted, public, managed and hybrid -- SaaS is an increasingly popular option to replace on-premises systems.
+While there are many flavors of cloud -- including hosted, public, managed and hybrid -- SaaS is an increasingly popular option to replace on-premises ERP systems.
 This article mostly compares the multi-tenant style of SaaS ERP with on-premises ERP.
 While single-tenant SaaS has much of the scalability, convenience and ease of use of all SaaS applications, it usually adds costs and maintenance responsibilities that are mostly absent from multi-tenant SaaS.

 1. Deployment speed

 Right out of the gate, SaaS offers a significant advantage: Whereas on-premises ERP systems typically take more than a year to fully deploy and years to get right, SaaS ERP systems are often ready to go live in three to six months.
-SaaS applications also tend to be easier for employees to learn to use than on-premises applications, easing the change management and adoption processes.
+SaaS applications also tend to be easier for employees to learn to use than on-premises applications, easing the change management and adoption process.

 3. System and data control